 - The customer - in which case goods are likely to be held up at HMRC Customs and the customer must pay the import VAT and any duties that apply to receive their goods

-In neither scenario does it mean you have to register for VAT.
+In neither scenario would you need to register for VAT.